laine-sa/solana-governance-think-tank/exploration/who.md

 It seems natural that if validators may choose which blocks and thus which transactions are valid (and currently one validator at a time also chooses which transactions even go into blocks), that this same delegated voting power is used for governance.

 It is however likely still desirable to permit other stakeholders (i.e. anyone) to create governance proposals (with disincentives for abuse), to participate in debate around proposals and to lobby for a particular outcome.

+## Key Questions to Answer

+### Who votes?

+Which stakeholders within the Solana community vote?

+- Client building teams
+- Infrastructure (validator and RPC) operators
+- Tokenholders
+- Dapp developers
+- Other (TBD)

+Do all stakeholders vote on a all governance topics defined in the "What" section?

+### How is voting power allocated?

+What mechanism is used to assign voting power to the various stakeholders defined above?

+- Stake-weighted voting power allocation, e.g. 1 token = 1 vote
+- Quadratic voting
+- Other (TBD)

 ### Notes from conversations